Select Page

 The Why

-The Catholic newspaper I wrote for may have stopped publishing a print edition, but the deep desire to continue penning words that pointed to Jesus never diminished.
-In fact, it grew and gave birth to this blog!
+As a journalist for the Catholic press for more than 20 years, the deep desire to continue penning words that pointed to Jesus has never diminished.
+In fact, it blossomed and gave birth to this blog!
 I attribute that zeal to the grace of God who in 2010 allowed me to meet and become adopted by the persecuted Christians of the Middle East.
 Their authentic witness to Christ in the midst of deep suffering reignited my faith and set me on a path that continues to unwind before me.

-What follows are soulful meanderings into what it means to be a follower of Christ living in a broken world redeemed by God.
+What follows are soulful meanderings into what it means to be a disciple of Christ living in a broken world redeemed by God.

 Recent Articles